whiterasbk/slowxml/README.md

 and you will be able to access its attributes through `node.attrbutes`, text content through `node.content`

-also, if you prefer dive into it, `loopInXmlString` brings more flexibility:
+also, if you prefer diving into it, `loopInXmlString` brings more flexibility:
 ```kotlin
 var get = ""
 loopInXmlString("<r> <!-- comment --> </a>") {